 We respect your wishes

-Taking part is voluntary and you do not have to answer any questions you don’t want to.
-Just let your interviewer know, and they will move on to the next question.
+Taking part is voluntary and you do not have to discuss anything that you don’t want to.

 We answer your questions